kavyanshsaxenacsaiml25-bit/AI-Project-3-Recommendation-System/README.md

-# AI-Project-3-Recommendation-System
+# AI Recommendation System

+## Project Overview
-A Content-Based Recommendation System developed using Python, Pandas, Scikit-Learn, TF-IDF Vectorizer, and Cosine Similarity.
-The system recommends relevant courses based on user interests by analyzing textual similarities.
-This project demonstrates the fundamentals of AI recommendation systems.
+This project is a Content-Based Recommendation System developed using Python.
+It recommends courses based on the user's interests using TF-IDF Vectorizer and Cosine Similarity.

+## Features
+- Course Recommendation
+- Content-Based Filtering
+- TF-IDF Vectorization
+- Cosine Similarity
+- User Interest Matching

+## Technologies Used
+- Python
+- Pandas
+- Scikit-Learn
+- Google Colab

+## Dataset
+The project uses a custom dataset containing course names and related skills.

+## Output
+The system recommends the top matching courses based on user input.

+## Author
+Kavyansh Saxena

+## Internship
+DecodeLabs AI Internship